COAR Council Leaders

 Hometown: Gloucester, Virginia

-Summers Worthington, a junior majoring in Studio Art with a minor in Digital Studies, is one of the co-leaders for SPCA!
+Summers Worthington, a junior double-majoring in Studio Art and Digital Studies, is one of the co-leaders for SPCA!
 Summers is a leader for SPCA because she absolutely loves animals and has ever since she was a child; thanks to Sir David Attenborough (the best animal planet narrator of all time) Summers knows an absurd amount of animal facts and has been surrounded by dogs and cats her whole life.
 In her free time, Summers loves reading, crocheting, watching Survivor with her roommate, and of course, making art!
 Her favorite COAR event is the Head Start Wrapping Party.

 Hometown: Gordonsville, Virginia